kunal-visoulia/Fullstack-Ecommerce-Project/README.md

         }
       }
     },...
-}<br>
+}
 There is no entity id at the productcategory level,but, enitity id is embedded in the hateos links.
 But no easy access, Requires parsing url string.
 Not ideal.
-I want the api response to include categoryid and Category Name at category Level only for dyanmic listing of categories in FE.<br>
+I want the api response to include categoryid and Category Name at category Level only for dyanmic listing of categories in FE.
 {
   "_embedded" : {
     "productCategory" : [ {